 7. Locate and Repair the Burst Pipe

-8. Sanitize and Deodorize the Area
+8. Disinfect and Deodorize the Area

 In rare cases, you may need to use an ozone machine to remove severe odors.
 Use extreme caution when using an ozone machine.
 Always read and follow the operating instructions and vacate the area for at least 8 hours while using the machine.

 9. Restore and Rebuild the Damaged Area

-After deodorizing and sanitizing the area, you can finally begin reconstruction.
+After deodorizing and disinfecting the area, you can finally begin reconstruction.
 Depending on the extent of the damage, this may include installing new flooring, drywall, or cabinets.
 You may also need to paint walls and ceilings.
 If the area is carpeted, we also recommend that you shampoo or steam clean the carpeting to remove debris.

 A water pipe burst is most likely when temperatures are extremely low, often below 20° F / -7° C for several hours.
 Water pipes in exterior walls are most likely to freeze.
 Although this may seem surprising, water pipes will also freeze and burst in traditionally warm-weather climates because homes typically have less insulation.